-I know filling out tax returns can be a bit tricky and complicated.
-For most people, April tends to be just a tad more stressful than it really has to be.
+Filling out tax returns can be a bit tricky and complicated.
+For most people, April can be more stressful than it really has to be.

 Line 10100 is a section where you enter your employment income from the previous year.
 This includes the aggregate of all your salaries and wages, commissions, tips, bonuses, and honorariums from all of your income streams.